rumaker/autobots/PITCHME.md

 +++

 # What works works
-  * Test the RC Car
+  * Assemgle and Test the RC Car

 # TODO: